-What happens when a librarian and a woodworker, both with a love of birds, get together?
+What happens when a school librarian and a former theatrical set designer turned architectural designer, both with a love of birds, get together?
 The Bird Library is born.
 We decided to bring our love of libraries, books, building, and birding together into a project that would feed our birds stomachs and brains.
 We were inspired by Norwegians Magne Klann & Lars Aurtrade that created a bird feeder designed as a coffee bar for birds, called The Piip Show.
 It gave us the idea that, sure birds need caffeine, but what they really need are books!
 Our slogan is “Bird Library: feeding the birdbrains of Virginia.”

-Kevin Cwalina and Rebecca Flowers designed and built the library.
+Kevin Cwalina, a designer at Bushman Dreyfus Architects and Rebecca Flowers, a Librarian at Johnson Elementary School and founder of Books on Bikes designed and built the library.
 The work involved covering miniature books with vinyl covers and painting on spine labels.
 We started this project in the summer of 2014 and launched the first version May 2015.
 Everything but the chair was made by us.
 We found the chair at a local second hand store and painted it, it was the perfect fit.
 We had a grand opening, complete with registering birds for library cards and a grand opening banner.

 The Bird Library has been a great way to document the many varieties of birds we have in Virginia.
 Our Patrons page has photos of all the various species that have visited the library and offers some basic information about them as well as a link to the Cornell Lab of Ornithology website for further reading about each bird.
 At this time, we are up to about 20 different bird species.
 It has also been a lot of fun to see who shows up, who keeps returning, and creating little stories for each of our bird patrons.